 2. Get a handle on landlord legislation

-Understanding the laws around landlord responsibilities is non-negotiable.
-If you don’t know what you need to do with regards to providing smoke alarms, or fixing furniture, or safekeeping deposits, you could end up on the wrong side of the law very quickly.
+Understanding the landlord legislation and your landlord responsibilities is non-negotiable.
+If you don’t know what you need to do in regards to providing smoke alarms, fixing furniture, or safekeeping deposits, you could easily end up on the wrong side of the law.

-If you’re worried about not getting things right, working with an estate agent is a great way to make sure you’ve got it all covered.
-Estate agents will take on as much or as little responsibility as you like - they can just help you with the paperwork, or they can fully take over the day-to-day running of the property.
+If you’re worried about not getting things right, working with a letting agent is one way to make sure you’ve got it all covered.
+Letting agents can take on as much or as little responsibility as you like – they can just help you with the paperwork, or they can fully take over the day-to-day running and management of your property.

 3. Don’t expect to turn a profit right away

-If the property you’re renting still has a mortgage on it, it’s likely that most of the rent you collect from that property will go towards that, and any extra cash will be eaten up by maintenance and upkeep costs.
-You also may have insurance or estate agent costs, which will likely take up any leftover pennies.
+If the property you’re renting still has a mortgage on it, it’s likely that in the early days, a large portion of the rent you collect from that property will go towards that, and any extra cash will be eaten up by maintenance and upkeep costs.
+You also may have insurance or letting agent costs, which will likely take up any leftover pennies.

 There’s also tax to take into account.
 If you only own one property that isn’t yet turning a profit for you, it’s easy to forget that you’re actually technically running a business.
-But you are, and you’ll be taxed accordingly.
+But you are, and you’ll be taxed on it accordingly.
 Rent payments are classed as income, so you’ll be taxed on them.
-The good news is that what you need to spend on maintenance is considered an expense.
-If the numbers and figures get you sweating with nerves, never fear - an accountant will be able to help you get things in order and run your business efficiently.
+The good news is that whatever you need to spend on maintenance and repairs for your property are considered ‘allowed expenses’.
+If the numbers and figures get you sweating with nerves – an accountant will be able to help you get things in order and run your business efficiently.
 They’ll also help you out with any property tax exemptions that might help ease the load.

-Until the mortgage is paid off, not making a loss is an achievement… and at least the mortgage payments aren’t up to you anymore!
-But even without a lot of profit, your rental property is still valuable.
+Even without making a lot of profit, your rental property is still valuable.
 All those rental payments help you build equity, which pays off over time.

 4. Prepare for vacancies